Tinkerforge/doc/en/source/Low_Level_Protocols/TCPIP.rst

 TCP/IP
 ======

-This is the API site for the TCP/IP protocol of the Brick Daemon.
+This is the API description for the TCP/IP protocol of the Brick Daemon.

 An overview of products that are controllable over TCP/IP can be found :ref:`here <product_overview>`.

 .. _llproto_tcpip_protocol: